AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/provisioning-process-overview.md

 This page lists the self-help resources about provisioning process for Experience Manager as a Cloud Service.

-## AEM as a Cloud Service Onboarding Overview
+## AEM as a Cloud Service Provisioning Process Overview

 This section covers the key articles focussed on:

 * Accessing AEM as a Cloud Service
 * Adobe Experience Manager as a Cloud Service Onboarding and Provisioning Process
-* What to expect during Customer Kickoff with Adobe
-* First Customer Call - Admin Console & Support Walk Through
+* Help and Resources

 ### Accessing AEM as a Cloud Service